chc-code/findadapt/README.md

 # Motivation
-Adapter trimming is an essential step for analyzing small RNA sequencing data where read length is longer than that of target RNAs ranging from 18 to 30 bp.
+Adapter trimming is an essential step for analyzing small RNA sequencing data where reads are longer than target RNAs with lengths ranging from 18 to 30 bp.
 Identification of adapter patterns from raw reads is labor-intensive and error-prone.
 Moreover, the use of randomized adapters to reduce ligation biases in the library preparation makes adapter detection even more challenging.

 # About FindAdapt
 FindAdapt is a Python package for identifying adapter patterns for small RNA sequencing data without dependency on prior information.